Espanto IV and V: Team history

-In 1989 Espanto IV and Espanto V made their in-ring debut, both wearing the distinctive black mask with a white cross of the original Los Espantos. and soon verified that they were legitimately the sons of Espanto III, not "storyline" relatives or wrestlers who paid to use the ring name of a famous wrestler.
+In 1989, Espanto IV and Espanto V made their in-ring debut, both wearing the distinctive black mask with a white cross of the original Los Espantos.
+They soon verified that they were legitimately the sons of Espanto III, not "storyline" relatives or wrestlers who paid to use the ring name of a famous wrestler.
 Due to the secretive nature of masked wrestlers in Mexico, it is unclear if Espanto IV and V's 1989 debut was their "true" debut or if the brothers actually made their in-ring debut prior to 1989 using other masks and names to gain experience.
-The two worked regularly as a tag team in and around the Monterrey, Nuevo León, Mexico area under the names Los Espantos or Los Nuevo Espantos and would work for the Universal Wrestling Association (UWA) among others.
-The brothers later toured Japan, working for the Japanese Universal Wrestling Federation and Michinoku Pro.
-In Japan they unsuccessfully challenged the Great Sasuke and Gran Hamada for the UWA/UWF Intercontinental Tag Team Championship on April 19, 1993.
-They also appeared on the Frontier Martial-Arts Wrestling (FMW) Fourth Anniversary Show, teaming up with Super Delfin, where they lost to the Great Sasuke, Kendo and Choden Senshi Battle Ranger.
+The two worked regularly as a tag team in and around the Monterrey, Nuevo León, Mexico area under the names Los Espantos or Los Nuevo Espantos, and would work for the Universal Wrestling Association (UWA) among others.
+The brothers later toured Japan, working for the Japanese Universal Wrestling Federation (UWF) and Michinoku Pro.
+In Japan, they unsuccessfully challenged The Great Sasuke and Gran Hamada for the UWA/UWF Intercontinental Tag Team Championship on April 19, 1993.
+On May 5, they appeared at the Frontier Martial-Arts Wrestling (FMW) 4th Anniversary Show, teaming up with Super Delfin as they lost to The Great Sasuke, Kendo and Choden Senshi Battle Ranger.

-On April 20, 1997, Espanto VI and Espanto V lost a Luchas de Apuestas, or "bet match", to the team of Takeda and Maravilloso.
-As a result of the loss Espanto IV and V were both forced to take their mask off in the middle of the ring.
+On April 20, 1997, Espanto IV and Espanto V lost a Luchas de Apuestas ("bet match") to the team of Takeda and Maravilloso.
+As a result of the loss, they were both forced to take their mask off in the middle of the ring.
 While they unmasked and revealed their birth names, no record of their actual names have been found.
-The duo was later involved in controversy as they lost their masks twice more in Luchas de Apuestas matches, the second time to the team of Blue Fish and Mongol Chino in Monterrey and then a third time to the brother-team of Stuka and Stuka Jr. in Gomez Palacio, Durango.
-Lucha libre has strong rules in place around Luchas de Apuestas matches that normally does not allow wrestlers to wear their mask again after losing a Lucha de Apuestas match.
-In the pre-internet days wrestling results from the independent circuit was often not reported outside of the state, allowing Espanto IV and Espanto V to lose their masks three times in a short period of time without the various wrestling commissions or fans being aware of this.
-Over time wrestling commissions in the different states did discover the blatant violation of their rules and the state of Nuevo Leon barred them from wrestling there for two years for the infraction.
+The duo was later involved in controversy as they lost their masks twice more in Luchas de Apuestas matches, the second time to the team of Blue Fish and Mongol Chino in Monterrey, and then a third time to the brother-team of Stuka and Stuka Jr. in Gomez Palacio, Durango.
+Lucha libre has strong rules in place around Luchas de Apuestas matches that normally does not allow wrestlers to wear their mask again after losing such a match.
+In the pre-internet days wrestling, results from the independent circuit was often not reported outside of the state, allowing Espanto IV and Espanto V to lose their masks three times in a short period of time without the various wrestling commissions or fans being aware.
+Over time, wrestling commissions in the different states did discover the blatant violation of their rules, and the state of Nuevo Leon barred them from wrestling there for two years for the infraction.